oolonek/cerebrarium/vault/actionables.md

 6. Do it
 7. At the end of the day (or when it is necessary), check what has been done
 8. Every Sunday afternoon, go through the list and clean it up.
+    8.1 Delete all finished tasks.
+        - Keep subtasks until parent task is finished.
+    8.2 If all tasks have been depleted for each category, first think consider if it has more tasks to be done 8.3 If so, add those tasks.
+Otherwise, remove category.
 ```

 ## notes